 You can download the full report for free at the end of this article.

 Crobox has been working with online retailers for the last five years.
 Throughout this collaboration, we’ve learned a lot about where the market is going in terms of technology and the opportunities it unlocks.

 At the same time, our view of the current industry was limited to the retailers with which we worked.
-We wanted to gain a clearer picture of where the market is when it comes to persuasion, and more specifically, behavior-driven design.
+We wanted to gain a clearer picture of where the market is when it comes to behavior-driven design.

 As a side note, it’s important to address the concept of persuasion.
 Many experts in behavioral psychology have discussed this in their independent posts.
 But we want to be clear that we see a clear distinction between persuasion and manipulation.
 We strictly condemn the use of Dark Patterns that deceive shoppers.

 Crobox strives to help both retailers and shoppers by improving the online buying experience.